 Trained college personnel are required to be present when any of the equipment (other than House lights) in these venues is in use.
 Sponsoring groups will be held fiscally accountable for damages to any furniture or equipment within the venue during their use and/or reservation time.
 Cancellation of unwanted reservations must happen promptly to free up the space for others.

-To make tentative space reservations, subject to approval, contact the Office of Conferences and Events, x2153.
+To make tentative space reservations, subject to approval, contact Conferences and Events Services, x2153.

-For additional technical information about Chapin Auditorium contact Kris Bergbom, Assistant Director of the Office of Student Programs.
+For additional technical information about Chapin Auditorium contact Tim Dietrick, Technical Director of the Office of Student Programs.